 Consideration will need to be given to whether a suitable access can be provided.
 Site opportunities The site would provide employment opportunities on the edge of Huntington, a tier 2 village.
 The site benefits from being close to the A34.
 The site would offer opportunities for the expansion of existing businesses or a location for new businesses within the district.
 Proposed for allocation?
 No. Site performs relatively poorly with a number of constraints identified including its proximity to a local wildlife site and an irregular shape.
 Some initial concerns have been expressed by Staffordshire County Council highways team with concerns that suitable access may not be achieved through the industrial estate to the south.
-Major negative effects are also predicted in the Sustainability Appraisal due to the site being in one of the more harmful Green Belt areas within the district.
-Furthermore, the supply/demand balance in the EDNA 2022 indicates that South Staffordshire's local needs can be met and that there is a 36ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
-Considering the assessment undertaken on this site, and the significant contribution of 103.6ha (inc. minimum WMI contribution) available for export to the Black Country authorities, this site is not proposed for allocation.
+Major negative effects are also predicted in the Sustainability Appraisal due to the site being in one of the more harmful Green Belt areas within the District.
+The supply/demand balance in the EDNA update 2024 indicates that South Staffordshire's local needs can be met and that there is a 27.6ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
+When also factoring in the proposed new allocation at M6, Junction 13, this results in a potential significant contribution of 112.2ha (inc. minimum WMI contribution) available for export to the unmet needs of the Black Country FEMA.
+A need for strategic scale logistics and manufacturing across the wider region has been determined through the West Midlands Strategic Employment Sites Study (WMSESS).
+However, the site is in the Green Belt and it is the Council's choice not to release further Green Belt for employment land at this current time given the substantial pipeline of strategic employment land in the district, including an opportunity to allocate a further strategic site on non-Green Belt land (M6, Junction 13).
+In addition, this site is not strategic in scale.
+Balancing the above factors, the site is not proposed for allocation.